dagronf/DSFFullTextSearchIndex/README.md

 I wanted to add a full text search index to my macOS/iOS application and realized that SKSearchKit (and thus [DFSearchKit](https://github.com/dagronf/DFSearchKit) is macOS only.

-SQLite has solid FTS capabilities and I wanted to be able to use these in a similar way as SKSearchKit.
-I also wanted a simple wrapper that didn't have any dependencies.
+SQLite has solid FTS capabilities via and I wanted to be able to use these in a similar way as SKSearchKit.
+I also wanted a simple wrapper that **didn't have any dependencies**.
 As much as I love [GRDB](https://github.com/groue/GRDB.swift) I certainly didn't need everything that it provides.

+I also wanted something that can both :-

+* work independently in an app that doesn't have a traditional database, and
+* work in an app with an existing SQLite database.
+* be able to be shared between applications on iOS, macOS, macOS (Catalyst) and tvOS.

 ## Simple example